Differential operators mod $p$: analytic continuation and consequences: Background and conventions

 In this paper, we consider PEL-type Shimura varieties of either unitary (A) or symplectic (C) type.
 Here, we briefly introduce the Shimura datum $\left(D, *, V, \langle,\rangle, h\right)$ of PEL-type needed for our work later in the paper.
 We refer to~\cite{kottwitz} for a more detailed treatment.

-Let $D$ be a finite-dimensional simple $\QQ$-algebra with center $F$, let $*$ be a positive involution on $D$ over $\QQ$, and let $F_0$ be the fixed field of $*$ on $F$.
+Let $D$ be a finite-dimensional simple $\QQ$-algebra, and let $F$ be its center.
+Let $*$ be a positive involution on $D$ over $\QQ$, and let $F_0$ be the fixed field of $*$ on $F$.
 Since $*$ is positive on $F$, its fixed field $F_0$ is totally real.
 We say that $*$ is of the first kind if $F=F_0$, and of the second kind if $F$ is a quadratic imaginary extension of $F_0$ (in which case $F$ is a CM field).

 In the following, we denote by $\TT_{F_0}$ (resp. $\TT_F$) the set of embeddings $\tau\colon F_0\to \RR$ (resp. $\tau\colon F\to \CC$).
 If $*$ is of the second kind (case (A)), then for each $\tau\in\TT_{F_0}$, we fix an extension $F\to \CC$ in $\TT_F$, which by abuse of notation, we still denote by $\tau$, and we write $\tau^*$ for the other embedding $F\to \CC$ that restricts to $\tau$ on $F_0$.
 We shall also fix a choice $\Sigma_F$ of CM type, i.e.\ a set consisting of exactly one of $\tau, \tau^\ast$ for each $\tau\in \TT_F$.